RetroAchievements/docs/docs/developer-docs/devquests.md

 **Goal**: Repair 3 sets from provided batch
 **Repeatable**: Yes (Up to 3 times)

-1. Pick a game from the list of approved DQ2 sets and then post your claim to the [`#devquest`](https://discord.com/channels/310192285306454017/842845740078334002) channel on Discord or send to DevQuest inbox
+1. Pick a game from the list of approved DQ2 sets and then post your claim to the [`#devquest`](https://discord.com/channels/310192285306454017/842845740078334002) channel on Discord or send to DevQuest inbox.
 2. Follow the revision process as normal: Post the plan on the forum, make a revision vote if any changes aren't on the "no need for approval list," and make a revision claim if adding achievements.
-3. Resolve any open tickets for achievements kept in the set, Tickets for achievements being left demoted can be simply closed with reason of demotion cited
+3. Resolve any open tickets for achievements kept in the set.
+Tickets for achievements being left demoted can be simply closed with reason of demotion cited.
 4. Revisions must fix everything specified in the repair plan.
 Contact the DevQuest team for any clarifications to what is included in the repair plan.
 5. Contact the DevQuest team with any questions you have.
 6. When the set is ready mark it down on the doc under your name to be signed off by a DevQuest Member.